Service and Volunteerism

 |Governor’s Office on Service and Volunteerism

 The Governor’s Office on Service and Volunteerism is a unit of the Governor’s Office of Community Initiatives.
-Through the use of federal dollars, the office funds AmeriCorps State programs to support community service efforts in Maryland.
-Each year, the office recognizes thousands of Maryland volunteers on behalf of the governor.
+Through the use of $5 million federal funding, the office funds 19 to 20 Maryland organizations that operate AmeriCorps State programs and train 800 to 1,000 AmeriCorps members every year to support community service efforts in Maryland.
+Each year, the office recognizes thousands of Maryland volunteers on behalf of the governor through various programs, including Youth Service Awards, Governor’s Service Awards, Black History Month Leadership & Service Awards, Governor’s Volunteer Recognition Day at the Maryland State Fair, Honor Rows Program, Governor’s Volunteer Service Certificates.
+Since day one of the Hogan-Rutherford administration, over 20,000 volunteers have been recognized every year.
+Watch Governor Hogan’s public service announcement on volunteerism here.

 |Day to Serve